Pallache family: Cairo residences

 The Pallache family settled around the main home of Vita Palacci, a villa ("Palacci-Naggar-Ades Building") at No. 23 Ahmed Basha Street (Ahmad Pasha Street) in Garden City, Cairo.
 Two of Vita Palacci's grandchildren, siblings Eddy and Colette, have written memoirs of their childhoods in Cairo (and Paris), which document Sephardic Jewish life in Cairo in the 1930s, including traditions, use of Ladino, and food recipes.

 Alexandria

 Pallache also settled in Alexandria.
 "Mordahai Palacci-Miram was likewise a Sephardi but from Constantinople, when he married Rosa Alterman, an Ashkenazi of German origin.
 Several of their children were born in Constantinople... but to escape an outbreak of plague came to Alexandria..."
 A "Ventura Palacci-Miram" is also mentioned.

 Congo venture: La Coupole

 After World War I, participation of the Force Publique in the East African campaign resulted in a League of Nations mandate over the previously German colony of Ruanda-Urundi to Belgium as Belgian Congo.

-In the mid-1940s, Henri Palacci, son of Menahem, son of Aaron (Henri) Palacci, founded "La Coupole" store in Kinshasa, Democratic Republic of the Congo (then Leopoldville, Belgian Congo), as documented here: Les commerçants juifs ont contribué à l'émancipation des "indigènes," en les initiant aux produits manufacturés.
-Ainsi, les boutiques "Au Chic" du Groupe Hasson et "La Coupole" d’Henri Palacci, ouverts, à Léopoldville, vers 1946, vendent à tous et refusent toute forme de discrimination raciale.
-Leurs rapports quotidiens avec les colonisés distinguaient les Juifs des autres Blancs.
-Et lors des évènements tragiques de 1960, aucun Juif ne fut molesté par la foule en colère.

-Jewish merchants contributed to the empowerment of "indigenous" people by introducing them to manufactured goods.
-The shops "Au Chic" (Hasson Group) and "La Coupole" (Henry Palacci), opened in Leopoldville, around 1946, selling to all and refusing any form of racial discrimination.
-Daily contact with colonized Jews differed from other Whites.
-And during the tragic events of 1960, no Jew was molested by mobs.
-(See "Congo Crisis" for more on the emergence of the DR Congo.)